haydn/harvester/README.md

 Optional:

+- `debug` — A boolean indicating whether to include debug information in the response.
 - `exclude` — A comma-separated list of words an item's text content must contain to be excluded in the result.
 - `include` — A comma-separated list of words an item's text content must contain to be included in